 - Rest is very important.
-Rest periods vary depending on the intensity of the exercise being undertaken.
+Rest periods will vary depending on the intensity of the exercise being undertaken.
 If you don’t rest properly between reps and sets you won’t achieve the specific goal you’re aiming for.

 - Always use variety.
 This means you need to vary your workout routine by, for example, regularly introducing new exercises.
 This challenges your muscles and forces them to adapt and strengthen.
 Changing your workouts can help you push past a training plateau.

 - Muscles need time to repair and adapt after a workout.
 A good rule of thumb is to rest the muscle group for at up to 48 hours.